 Father Castillo originally built a smaller organ for his use but later expanded it to its current size.
 The Puerto Galera Bamboo Organ is considered a national treasure and featured in several documentaries about organ music.

 The Puerto Galera Town Plaza is located in the heart of downtown Puerto Galera.
-It is home to some of the town’s most important government buildings, including the Municipal Hall, Police Station, Fire Station, and Public Market.
+Home to some of the town’s most important government buildings like the Municipal Hall, Police Station, Fire Station, and Public Market.

 The plaza also features a beautiful gazebo where locals gather for social events and concerts and several statues honoring locals.
 A great place for people to watch and enjoy Puerto Galera’s rich culture.